Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations: Construction and Results of Non-Rotating Systems

-It is natural to conjecture if there are some relations between Lagrange-multipliers $\lambda_m$ and the derivatives of $e_0(m)$, since they can be obtained by somehow ``differentiating'' $E_0\left(\sigma_m\right)$.
-Thanks to Lieb and Yau's paper \cite[Theorem 3 and Theorem 4]{LY87}, we can know the left and right derivatives of $e_0(m)$ bound $\lambda: e_0{ }^{\prime}\left(m^{+}\right) \leq \lambda \leq e_0{ }^{\prime}\left(m^{-}\right)$, as cited in McCann's paper \cite[Theorem 3.5]{McC06} and \cite[Theorem 2.25 (viii)]{Che26G1} above.
-Moreover, we find more precise quantitative property in the case that complies with polytropic equations of state in the following.
+It is natural to conjecture whether there are some relations between Lagrange-multipliers $\lambda_m$ and the derivatives of $e_0(m)$, since they can be obtained by somehow ``differentiating'' $E_0\left(\sigma_m\right)$.
+Thanks to Lieb and Yau's paper \cite[Theorem 3 and Theorem 4]{LY87}, we can know the left and right derivatives of $e_0(m)$ bound $\lambda: e_0^{\prime}\left(m^{+}\right) \leq \lambda \leq e_0^{\prime}\left(m^{-}\right)$, as cited in \cite[Theorem 3.5]{McC06} and \cite[Section 2]{Che26G1}.
+Moreover, we find a more precise quantitative property in the case that complies with polytropic equations of state in the following.

 \begin{proposition}[Expression for Lagrange-multipliers] Let pressure $P(\rho)$ satisfies polytropic law with index $\gamma > \frac{4}{3}$, $E_0(\rho)$ from (\ref{energy}), $e_0(m)$ from (\ref{e_0}) and $m \in[0,1]$, then $e_0^{\prime}(m)=\lambda_m=-(5 \gamma-6) m^{\frac{2 \gamma-2}{3 \gamma-4}} U(\sigma)<0$, where $\sigma$ is the minimizer of $E_0(\rho)$ with mass $1$. \end{proposition}